During the week in Salta, I was lucky enough to make a road trip through the Calchaquíes Valleys and enjoy this area’s incredible landscapes.

-From here we headed straight for Cafayate, ate and hope that the torment will pass, that is what has to go in rainy season…
+From here, we headed straight for Cafayate, ate, and hoped that the torment would pass, which is normal during the rainy season…

-We stayed at the Boutique Hotel & Spa AltaLaLuna, in Tolombón, a village that is just a few miles from Cafayate.
+We stayed at the Boutique Hotel & Spa AltaLaLuna, in Tolombón, a village just a few miles from Cafayate.

-The Hotel AltaLaLuna is a beautiful, it is a colonial style house with the typical galleries.
-My room on one side had views of the vineyards owned by the hotel and on the other the pool.
+The Hotel AltaLaLuna is beautiful.
+It is a colonial-style house with typical galleries.
+Our room, on one side, had views of the vineyards owned by the hotel, and on the other was the pool.

-The spa (except massage service), use of the swimming pool and all facilities is included in the room rate.
-You can stroll through the vineyards, taste their Tukma wines, have breakfast and eat local food.
+The spa (except massage service) uses the swimming pool, and all facilities are included in the room rate.
+In addition, you can stroll through the vineyards, taste their Tukma wines, have breakfast, and eat local food.

-We had wonderfully good dinner, local food and the attention was very good.
-It is ideal to enjoy with family or couple, especially for lovers of good wines.
+We had an amazing dinner.
+The local food and the service were excellent.
+It is ideal for enjoying with your family or as a couple, especially for lovers of good wines.

-On the third day we visited the city of Cafayate, the museum of vines and wine and a few artisan markets.
-In a separate post I will tell you more details about my visit to Cafayate and its wineries.
+On the third day, we visited Cafayate, the museum of vines and wine, and a few artisan markets.

-The return from Cafayate to Salta was made by route 68.
-We toured the Quebrada de las Conchas,you know why it’s called “Las Conchas” (the shells)?
-Because remains of seashells have been found!
-Unbelievable, isn’t it?
+The return from Cafayate to Salta was made through route 68.
+We toured the Quebrada de las Conchas.

-Here the landscape is reddish, the stone is eroded by the wind.
-We stop at several places, but the highlights are Devil’s Gorge, the Amphitheatre and Three Crosses.
+Here the landscape is reddish, and the wind erodes the stone.
+We stopped at several places, but the highlights were Devil’s Gorge, the Amphitheatre, and Three Crosses.